Frequently Asked Questions

 Who wrote this Voter Guide?

-The New York City 2025 Voter Guide is created by Abundance New York, a 501(c)(4) nonprofit building a political home for New Yorkers often left out of local politics.
+The New York City Voter Guide is product of Abundance New York, a 501(c)(4) nonprofit building a political home for New Yorkers often left out of local politics.

 Want to join us?
 Sign up here.